google-research/large_scale_mmdma/README.md

 MMD-MA can be formulated using either the primal (when we use the linear kernel in the input spaces) or the dual problem.
 Each has advantages or disadvantages depending on the input data.
-In each view, when the number of features is larger than the number of samples p_featureX >> n_sampleX, then the dual formulation is beneficial in terms of runtime and memory, while if n_sampleX >> p_sampleX, the primal formulation is favorable.
+For each view, when the number of features p is larger than the number of samples n p >> n, then the dual formulation is beneficial in terms of runtime and memory, while if n >> p, the primal formulation is favorable.

 ## Installation<a id="installation"></a>